AspiringPianist/mission-core/README.md

 ./env/Scripts/activate
 ```

 Now install all the requirements with

 ```bash
 pip install -r requirements.txt
 ```

-Start jupyter notebook in the root folder of this repository using:
+Start jupyter notebook in the root folder of this repository using

 ```bash
 jupyter notebook
 ```